Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

-In this paper, we start the study of Brill-Noether theory for curves on a non-primitive linear system on a simple abelian surface (i.e. there is no elliptic curve $E \subset S$) and its implications for Green's conjecture.
+In this paper, we start the study of Brill--Noether theory for curves on a non-primitive linear system on a simple abelian surface (i.e. there is no elliptic curve $E \subset S$) and its implications for Green's conjecture.
 We present here our results for abelian surfaces whose N\'eron-Severi is of rank $1$.
-We fix a $(1,e)$ polarized abelian surface $(S,N)$, with $\mathrm{NS}(S)=\mathbb{Z}N$ and $N^2=2e \ge 4$.
-Here are the main results of this paper. \begin{theorem} Let $(S,N)$ be a polarized abelian surface as above.
+Here are the main results of this paper. \begin{theorem} Let $(S,N)$ be a $(1,e)$ polarized abelian surface with $\mathrm{NS}(S)=\mathbb{Z}N$ and $e\ge 2$.
 Let $C$ be a general curve of genus $g=m^2e+1$ in $|mN|$.
 If $m \le 2$ then $C$ is of maximal gonality.
 Otherwise the following hold:

-\end{theorem} In \cite[Theorem 2]{Ap} Aprodu established a sufficient condition for Green's conjecture in terms of the dimension of the Brill-Noether loci $W^1_d(C)$; this yields the following:
+Moreover, the general curve carries at least $\frac{N^2(N^2-1)}{2}$ minimal pencils. \end{theorem} The case $m=1$ follows from \cite{KLL},\cite{BAYER},\cite{PAR} and it is not tractable with the methods presented in the paper.
+In \cite[Theorem 2]{Ap} Aprodu established a sufficient condition for Green's conjecture in terms of the dimension of the Brill--Noether loci $W^1_d(C)$; this yields the following:

 \begin{theorem} Let $(S,N)$ be a simple polarized abelian surface as above.
 Then the general element of $|mN|$ satisfies Green's conjecture for any $m>0$. \end{theorem}